undndnwnkk/university-works/lab_05/README.md

 ### Initialization
 1. The program is executed with a JSON filename as an argument.
 2. The `Storage` class loads data from the specified file.
+3. The `Validation` class filters out invalid flats.
-3. A loop runs, prompting the user to enter commands.
+4. A loop runs, prompting the user to enter commands.
-4. The `CommandsList` class processes and executes the entered command.
+5. The `CommandsList` class processes and executes the entered command.

 ### Adding a Flat
 1. The user enters the `add` command.